Understanding Your Student Invoice

 Financial aid awarded by the Financial Aid Office will appear on your statement prior to the start of a semester.
 The Federal Work-Study program will not appear and cannot be subtracted from the balance due because the student receives a bi-weekly paycheck for services performed.
 ‘Anticipated’ financial aid has not yet been applied to the account and could be subject to change.
 Items listed in the disbursed column have been applied to the students account.

 Per federal regulations, all credit balances must be refunded unless written instructions to hold such balances are submitted to the Office of Enrollment Services on a semester-by-semester basis.
+Once Financial Aid has been disbursed and no longer estimated resulting in a credit balance; your refund will be processed within 14 days.

 Keeping our students best interest and convenience as a priority, Direct Deposit is required and the most efficient method to process refunds.